-The best attraction in Amsterdam is arguably the city itself.
+The best sight in Amsterdam is arguably the city itself.
 Designed in the 17th century, Amsterdam’s UNESCO-listed Canal Ring is an engineering marvel.
 In order to expand the medieval city, it was necessary to drain the surrounding swamps.
-A network of canals were dug and the land in between filled in.
-Gabled townhouses were added once the project was completed, and the rest, as they say, is history.
-If I did nothing other than stroll along the canals and ogle the city’s distinctive gables, it would be a trip well spent.
+A network of canals were dug and the land filled in.
+Gabled townhouses were added once the project was complete, creating one of the most distinctive cityscapes in the world.
+And the best way to enjoy it is on a canal cruise!

 Museum Van Loon

-Want to see inside one of those lovely buildings lining the canals?
+Want to see inside one of those beautiful buildings lining the canals?
 Head to Museum Van Loon, the only canal house in Amsterdam to retain both its garden and coach house.
-While the Van Loon family still resides on the upper floors, it’s possible to tour the rest of the home all the way down to the basement kitchen.
-Wandering from room to sumptuous room past the family’s private possessions, I felt like I was getting a glimpse of a secret world.
-It was delicious!
+While the Van Loon family still lives on the upper floors, it’s possible to tour the rest of the home.
+Wandering from room to sumptuous room past the family’s private possessions, I felt like I’d stepped back in time.

 Van Gogh Museum